 - Booloominbah Historic House (exterior only)

-Nearby lies Trevenna, which has been the residence of a succession of Vice-Chancellors of the University of New England since 1962.
-This historic home, which was also designed by John Horbury Hunt in the 1890s, was bequeathed to the university by Florence Wilson, the daughter of Frederick White.
+Trevenna has been the residence of a succession of Vice-Chancellors of the University of New England since 1962.
+This historic home, which was designed by renowned architect John Horbury Hunt in the 1890s, was bequeathed to the university by Florence Wilson, the daughter of Frederick White.
 Many of the exotic trees surrounding the homestead were planted in the 1880s by the White family.
 The layout of the garden dates back to the construction of the house and is based on the style of a traditional English garden with wide borders planted with shrubs and perennials, a sunken garden, extensive dry stone walls and an iconic stone sundial.

 Day 11: Friday 29 October, Armidale